ethersphere/swarm-guide/contents/architecture.rst

 The component that chunks the files into the merkle tree is called the  :dfn:`chunker`.
 Our chunker implements the  :dfn:`bzzhash` algorithm which is parallellized tree hash based on an arbitrary :dfn:`chunk hash`.
 When the chunker is handed an I/O reader (be it a file or webcam stream), it chops the data stream into fixed sized chunks.
 The chunks are hashed using an arbitrary chunk hash (in our case the BMT hash, see below).
 If encryption is used the chunk is encrypted before hashing.
 The references to consecutive data chunks are concatenated and packaged into a so called :dfn:`intermediate chunk`, which in turn is encrypted and hashed and packaged into the next level of intermediate chunks.
-For unencrypted content and 32-byte chunkhash, the 4K chunk size enables 128 branches in the resulting swarm hash tree.
-If we use encryption, the reference is 64-bytes, allowing for 64 branches in the swarm hash tree.
+For unencrypted content and 32-byte chunkhash, the 4K chunk size enables 128 branches in the resulting Swarm hash tree.
+If we use encryption, the reference is 64-bytes, allowing for 64 branches in the Swarm hash tree.
-This recursive process of constructing the swarm hash tree will result in a single root chunk, the chunk hash of this root chunk is the swarm hash of the file.
-The reference to the document is the swarm hash itself if the upload is unencrypted, and the swarm hash concatenated with the decryption key of the rootchunk if the upload is encrypted.
+This recursive process of constructing the Swarm hash tree will result in a single root chunk, the chunk hash of this root chunk is the Swarm hash of the file.
+The reference to the document is the Swarm hash itself if the upload is unencrypted, and the Swarm hash concatenated with the decryption key of the rootchunk if the upload is encrypted.

 When the FileStore is handed a reference for file retrieval, it calls the Chunker which hands back a seekable document reader to the caller.
 This is a  :dfn:`lazy reader` in the sense that it retrieves parts of the underlying document only as they are being read (with some buffering similar to a video player in a browser).
-Given the reference, the FileStore takes the swarm hash and using the NetStore retrieves the root chunk of the document.
+Given the reference, the FileStore takes the Swarm hash and using the NetStore retrieves the root chunk of the document.
 After decrypting it if needed, references to chunks on the next level are processed.
 Since data offsets can easily be mapped to a path of intermediate chunks, random access to a document is efficient and supported on the lowest level.
 The HTTP API offers range queries and can turn them to offset and span for the lower level API to provide integrity protected random access to files.

 Swarm exposes the FileStore API via the ``bzz-raw`` url scheme directly on the http local proxy server (see :ref:`BZZ URL Schemes` and :ref:`API Reference`).
 This API allows file upload via POST request as well as file download with GET request.
 Since on this level the files have no mime-type associated, in order to properly display or serve to an application, the ``content_type`` query parameter can be added to the url.
 This will set the proper content type in the HTTP response.